 Design of the Blind

-I started to hunt the whitetail deer at the age of fourteen and have hunted them for sixty years.
+I started to hunt the whitetail deer at the age of sixteen and have hunted for over sixty years.
 When I retired I concentrated on hunting the whitetail deer exclusively.
 I keep a log on the amount of days, and the number of deer that I see each day.
 On a normal year I will hunt the whitetail over 100 days, in five states.
-On a average year, I will pass on 75 to 100 buck a year, and usually only harvest one trophy buck in a season.
+On a average year, I will pass approx. 75 buck a year, and usually only harvest one trophy buck in a season.
 In my lifetime I spent nearly two years in a tree stand.
 As I got older I didn’t feel comfortable being 20 feet in the air on a small platform.
 I knew if I was going to continue hunting the whitetail deer, I had to make a change in my method of hunting.

 If I had to hunt from the ground, I knew it was to my advantage to hunt in a blind, if I was going to hunt like this.
 It was hard to adapt to this method of hunting.
-I was used to hunting out of a tree stand, after a couple hours in the ground blind looking through holes, I had to get out before I got claustrophobia.
+After a couple hours in the ground blind looking through holes, I had to get out before I got claustrophobia.
 Over the next several years, I designed several blinds, making changes to my advantage.

-Then I designed a blind, elevated 14 ft. in the air on a tower.
-Several years later I learned it wasn’t necessary to be 14 ft. in the air.
+Then I designed a blind, elevated 16 ft. in the air on a tower.
+Several years later I learned it wasn’t necessary to be 16 ft. in the air.
 I lowered most of my towers to 8-10 ft.
-This gave me a large advantage of seeing further in the early season when the leaves are still on the trees.
+This gave me a advantage of seeing further in the early season when the leaves are still on the trees.
 I was still building my blinds with lots of small windows.
 My experience was I was missing a lot of deer movement due to the blind spots between the window areas.
-Then I designed a blind with 4’ window openings on all four sides.
+Then I designed a blind with 60” wide window opening on all four sides.
 This gave me an advantage of seeing the movement of the deer.
 It also gave me an advantage swinging my weapon when a deer is moving at a fast pace.

-I wrote an autobiography of my life, if you are interested in reading it on line or purchasing, it is titled “The Ultimate Choice”, by Ken Gingrich.
+I wrote an autobiography of my life, if you are interested in reading it online or purchasing, it is titled “The Ultimate Choice”, by Ken Gingrich.